-As one of the founding partners of HCM Strategists, Terrell Halaska envisioned a mission-driven public policy firm that worked hand-in-hand with clients to improve people’s lives through good policy.
-The result was a joining of forces with Kristin Hultquist and Michael Manganiello to form a unique, values-based firm that offers organizations a trusted, strategic partner in the pursuit of positive change.
-An expert at strategy development and relationship building, Terrell serves as the managing partner for the firm, leads the firm’s support of several education clients and provides strategic guidance to HCM’s health team.
+As one of the founding partners of HCM Strategists, Terrell Halaska Dunn envisioned a mission-driven public policy firm that worked hand-in-hand with clients to improve people’s lives through good policy.
+The result was creating a unique, values-based firm that offers organizations a trusted, strategic partner in the pursuit of positive change.
+An expert at strategy development and relationship building, Terrell serves as the managing partner for the firm and leads the firm’s support of several education clients.

 Leading up to her work with HCM, Terrell was confirmed by the United States Senate in 2005 as assistant secretary of education for legislation and congressional affairs, serving as a member of Margaret Spellings executive team and as the department’s top negotiator with Congress.

 This position built on her work at The White House, where she advised the President, Domestic Policy Advisor and other senior staff as special assistant to the President for domestic policy.
 In that role, she developed and advanced Administration policies on family and children’s issues – including early childhood education, welfare reform, housing and homelessness.